-Dell Curry was the 15th pick of the 1986 NBA Draft by the Utah Jazz.
+Dell Curry was the 15th pick in the 1986 NBA Draft by the Utah Jazz.
 He played his first two seasons with the Utah Jazz and the Cleveland Cavaliers, but he did not make much of an impact.
 Curry was selected by the Charlotte Hornets in the expansion draft.
-He would become a household name in the Charlotte area and become one of the league's premiere sixth men.
+He would become a household name in the Charlotte area and become one of the league's premier sixth men.
 He won the NBA Sixth Man of the Year in 1994.

 Dell was quite the marksman and was able to bag 1,245 three-pointers with a .402 average.
 When Curry retired, he was the all-time leading scorer in Hornets history with 9,839 points and the all-time leader in three-point field goals made with 929 three-pointers.

 Steve Nash was part of the greatest draft class ever in the 1996 NBA Draft.
 This draft class boasted players such as Allen Iverson, Ray Allen, Kobe Bryant, Antoine Walker, and Jermaine O 'Neal.
 Steve was from Canada, and back then, most of the scouting focused on homegrown talent.
 Drafting Canadians was not yet a thing.
 Steve Nash was the 15th pick in the 1996 NBA Draft by the Phoenix Suns.

 This was not the ideal situation for Steve as Phoenix already had two All-Star quality point guards in Kevin Johnson and Jason Kidd.
 Steve's rookie season was not as impressive as he had limited opportunities.
 He was only able to muster 3.3 PPG, 1.0 RPG, and 2.1 APG.